loading

 As said, the representations offered for the same resource differ substantially; they are not multiple versions of the same document, though, but different documents altogether.

 Generally speaking, when a user agent (such as a browser) makes an HTTP request, it sends along some HTTP headers to indicate what data formats it prefers.
-The server then selects the best match from its file system or generates the desired content on demand, and sends it back to the client.
+The server selects the best match from its file system, generates the desired content on demand, and sends it back to the client.

 For example, a browser could send this HTTP request to indicate that it wants an HTML or XHTML representation of https://my-site.org/people/Alice in English or German: